Sony MDR-7506 vs Audio Technica ATH-M50X [2023 Review]

 The Sony MDR 7506 boasts excellent sound quality and no faults.
 They provide great sound, which is very useful for studio work.
 They are driven extremely nicely using 40-millimeter drivers.
 The MDR 7506 is one of the few headphones on the market that delivers non-overwhelming and accurate sound at a reasonable price.

-See also 3 Best Silent Disco Headphones [2023 Review]
+See also 3 Best Headphones for Airplane Travel Under $100 [2023 Review]

 They have a frequency response of 10 Hertz to 20 Kilohertz.
 Lows, mids, and treble are quite clear and not harsh in basic English.